17EdTech Shareholder Update: R - GuruFocus.com

-The Class: Shareholder rights law firm Robbins+LLP informs investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired 17 Education & Technology Group Inc. (NASDAQ: YQ) securities in connection with the Company's December 2020 initial public offering ("IPO"), for violations of the Securities Act of 1933.
+SAN DIEGO, Aug.
+01, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons or entities that purchased or otherwise acquired 17 Education & Technology Group Inc. ( YQ) securities in connection with the Company's December 2020 initial public offering ("IPO"), for violations of the Securities Act of 1933.
 17EdTech purports to be a leading education technology company that provides K-12 education services in the People's Republic of China ("PRC").

 If you would like more information about 17 Education & Technology Group Inc. misconduct, click here.

-What is this Case About: 17 Education & Technology Group Inc. (YQ) Misled Investors Regarding the Viability of its Long-Term Business Prospects
+What is this Case About: 17 Education & Technology Group Inc. (YQ, Financial) Misled Investors Regarding the Viability of its Long-Term Business Prospects

 According to the complaint, defendants held the Company's IPO on December 4, 2020, issuing approximately 27,400,000 American Depository Shares ("ADSs") at $10.50 per ADS.
 Just a year later, 17EdTech ceased its core offering of tutoring services for students K-12.
 PRC authorities have been targeting private education and tutoring companies since at least February 2019, when Chinese authorities publicly proposed a 2018-2022 plan for modernizing Chinese education, which included restricting foreign investment in education and reducing the burden of education and training.
 On July 23, 2021, Chinese authorities formally revealed to the public continued regulations banning after-school tutoring companies that teach the school curriculum from making profits, raising capital, or going public.